rohitgeddam/FindMyRoomie/README.md

 ### CodeQL

 `CodeQL.yml` performs automated security checks on the codebase and scans it for any vulnerabilities and bugs.
-For more information about CodeQL, please provide visit this [link](https://codeql.github.com/docs/codeql-overview/about-codeql/).
+For more information about CodeQL, please visit this [link](https://codeql.github.com/docs/codeql-overview/about-codeql/).

 ## Privacy Notice